metrorailings/OwlBlog/content/posts/2022-week-2-insights.md

 Daniel Jones stat line the first quarter and a half have been pathetic.
 No deep passes.

+How is Richie James the best receiver on offense?
+James is a cast-off from the 49ers too.
+Just...odd.
+Where's Sterling Shepard?
+Kenny Golladay?
+Darius Slayton?

 ***

 ## Jets @ Browns